 Many claims focus on issues such as disputes about the amount owed, missed payments, misrepresentation about coverage, or how much the coverage should pay.
-Any of these situations can result in a bad faith claim against the insurance company.
-Other claims focus on the specific type of insurance at issue, such as:
+Contractor insurance disputes can result in a bad faith claim against the insurance company ..
+Other Orlando insurance claims focus on the specific type of insurance at issue, such as:

 You might also have a dispute with a specific Florida public adjuster, too.

 In Florida, there are two overarching types of bad faith insurance claims.
 The type of case that you might have deals with your role in relation to the insurance company involved.

 A first-party claim arises between the insurance company and its insured—the person who actually pays the policy premiums..
 Failing to pay settlements, approve coverage, or investigate claims can all fall within this type of claim.